 Schedule (tentative): Monday to Thursday, 8:30 am to 5:00 pm; Friday, 8:30 am to 2:00 pm.

 Application process: Participants will be selected by the organizers based on submission of related materials.
-Application instructions appear at the bottom of this page.
-The application deadline has been extended; all materials must be submitted no later than 13 December 2019; applicants will be notified of decisions in February.
+The application deadline was 13 December 2019; applicants will be notified of decisions in February.

 Detailed Description: The Brocher Summer Academy in Global Population Health is a 5-day invitation-only working conference held biannually at the Brocher Foundation villa in Hermance, Switzerland, on the shore of Lake Geneva.
 The 2022 Academy, “Healthy, Wealthy, and Wise: The Ethics of Health Valuation,” will address ethical issues arising when choosing among metrics for evaluating the benefits and costs of interventions that substantially affect public health.
 Participants will consider both conventional and innovative approaches that estimate costs and benefits using the same metric, including monetary or nonmonetary measures.
 Our goal is to achieve an understanding of the ethical trade-offs that accompany the choice among these alternatives.